omeka/omeka-s-enduser/docs/sites/site_theme.md

 ![Theme tab with Center Row as the current theme](../sites/sitesfiles/sitetheme_tab.png)

-Below the current theme are buttons for all other installed themes.
-The buttons have a small image of the theme in action, the theme name & version, and a link to the creator of the theme.
+Below the current theme are tiles for all other installed themes.
+The tiles have a small image of the theme in action, the theme name & version, and a link to the creator of the theme.

 To switch themes, click on the theme which you want to use.
-It should highlight slightly in gray, with a checkbox in the lower right-hand corner of the theme button.
+It should highlight slightly in gray, with a checkbox in the lower right-hand corner of the theme tile.

 ![A selected theme showing the highlight and checkmark](../sites/sitesfiles/sites_themeselect.png)

-Click the Save button in the upper right-hand corner of the window to save changes.
-Click the Cancel button to leave without saving changes.
+Click the "Save" button in the upper right-hand corner of the window to save changes.
+Click the "Cancel" button to leave without saving changes.

 ## Theme settings